gatsbyjs/gatsby/docs/docs/deploying-to-netlify.md

 title: Deploying to Netlify
 ---

-In this guide, we'll walk through how to deploy and host your next Gatsby site on [Netlify](https://www.netlify.com/).
+In this guide, you'll walk through how to deploy and host your next Gatsby site on [Netlify](https://www.netlify.com/).

 Netlify is an excellent option for deploying Gatsby sites.
 Netlify is a unified platform that automates your code to create performant, easily maintainable